 Within the last decade, we have two new coins featuring women: Susan B. Anthony and Sacagawea have been pictured on one-dollar coins.
 You might think that this represents progress for women, but women have been pictured on coins often in the past.

-During the first one hundred years of our country's history, only women were pictured on coins: no men at all!
-The first coin to picture a male was a penny around the time of the Civil War.
-The first coin to picture a president was not until 1909!
+During the first one hundred years of our country’s history, only women were pictured on coins: no men at all!
+Some of the women whose images appeared on coins were Native American Indians.
+The first coin to picture a president was also the first coin to have a male image, and did not appear until 1909!

 So women were actually more favored than men on coins in the past.